flimzy/gopherjstalk/060_why_gopherjs.md

-# Why GopherJS instead of straight JavaScript?
+# Why GopherJS instead of JavaScript?

 * You can use Go libraries in the browser
 * You can still use JavaScript libraries, too